inspire-eu-validation/RETIRED-ats-view-wmts/A.07.IR88.layer.bbox.md

 For each [Layer element](#layer) provided by the service according to it's Service Metadata:

-* Check that there is at least one [WGS84BoundingBox element](#wgs84bbox) element, and that it both the [LowerCorner](#lowerCorner) and the [UpperCorner](#upperCorner) elements are given and have two values (longitude latitude) in this order.
+* Check that there is at least one [WGS84BoundingBox element](#wgs84bbox), and that it both the [LowerCorner](#lowerCorner) and the [UpperCorner](#upperCorner) elements are given and have two values (longitude latitude) in this order.
 Usually the coordinates are decimal numbers.
 For details, see Notes.

 **Reference(s)**: [TG VS](README.md#ref_TG_VS), chapter 5.2.3.3.4.4